saraswatmks/saraswatmks.github.com/_posts/2026/2026-02-26-cross-entropy-likelihood.md

 tags:
 - deeplearning
 - llm
-excerpt: "Cross-entropy loss isn't a heuristic — it is maximum likelihood estimation with a sign flip.
+excerpt: "Cross-entropy loss isn't a heuristic, it is maximum likelihood estimation with a sign flip.
 It also shows how the same math powers GPT training."
 header:
   teaser: /assets/images/mle-tutorial-chart-likelihood.png
   overlay_image: /assets/images/mle-tutorial-chart-likelihood.png